thekimsplustwo/VanCityPropertyPulse/README.md

   - As a home buyer, I want to view and compare the listing prices of properties in my desired neighborhoods so I can understand the market and price ranges in those areas.

 ⚠ 5.
 Walk And Distance Score
-  -  I want to see walk scores and distance to amenities like schools, parks, and shopping for properties I'm considering so that I can evaluate accessibility and convenience when making a decision.
+  -  As a home buyer, I want to see walk scores and distance to amenities like schools, parks, and shopping for properties I'm considering so that I can evaluate accessibility and convenience when making a decision.
 <br>** progress: cross-site iframe issue on the deployed application

 ❌ 6.
 Implement AI Chatbot with NLP model to interact with users in natural language